|

 human intervention) to the political borders of California.
 Calflora DOES

-NOT contain information on plants that are growing with human intervention
+NOT contain information on plants that require human intervention to grow

 plants in gardens, manicured parks, or strictly agricultural weeds.
 If the plant you are looking

-for is not native or naturalized in California, it will not be in Calflora.
+for is not native or naturalized in California, it will likely not be in Calflora.

 You may also have a mis-spelling or spelling variation of the plant's name